Your First Visit

 Upon completing the necessary radiographs, your dental hygienist will begin gathering information to assist Dr. Schick in completing his examination of your mouth.
 We will take a series of extraoral photographs of your mouth.
 Your hygienist will palpate your neck and face assessing for any abnormalities, as well as an oral cancer screening.
 She will completely chart existing conditions in your mouth including previously restored or extracted teeth, as well as a complete periodontal charting to help determine the health of your gums and bone support.
 She will discuss treatment needs with you and show videos to help explain possible problems, reasons for treatment and treatment options.

-After reviewing your radiographs and the information your hygienist has gathered Dr. Schick will complete your “dental physicial.”
+After reviewing your radiographs and the information your hygienist has gathered Dr. Schick will complete your “dental physical.”
 We can then discuss your individualized treatment plan.
 Once your treatment plan has been presented and you understand your options, our financial coordinator will meet with you to answer any questions you may have, discuss payment options, and work with you on the best way to move forward with your treatment plan.
-You didn’t get here over night.
+You didn’t get here overnight.
 We can work at your pace.

 Click the tab to download our patient forms.